Multimodality Imaging in Ischemic Heart Disease

 Research Keywords: cardiac imaging; inherited and acquired myocardial disorders

-Similarly, the evolution of imaging techniques with a widespread application of advanced echocardiography, coronary computed tomography and cardiac magnetic resonance with tissue characterization and assessment of myocardial blood flow, significantly modify the approach to chronic coronary syndromes and post-ischemic myocardial remodeling.
+Similarly, the evolution of imaging techniques through a widespread application of advanced echocardiography, coronary computed tomography, and cardiac magnetic resonance with tissue characterization and assessment of myocardial blood flow significantly modifies the approach to chronic coronary syndromes and post-ischemic myocardial remodeling.

-The aim of this Special Issue is to provide the readers with a comprehensive overview on state-of-the-art knowledge about multimodality imaging in ischemic heart disease, including intravascular imaging and invasive and noninvasive assessment of myocardial ischemia and myocardial remodeling.
+The aim of this Special Issue is to provide the readers with a comprehensive overview of state-of-the-art knowledge about multimodality imaging in ischemic heart disease, including intravascular imaging and invasive and non-invasive assessment of myocardial ischemia and myocardial remodeling.